本文へスキップします。

 Commentary

-Explanation and photo by Ishii Akira
+Explanation and photo by Ishi Akira.

-Shijo Kantei To No. 796
+Shijo Kantei To No. 808

-The deadline to submit answers for the issue No. 796 Shijo Kantei To is June 5, 2023.
+The deadline to submit answers for the issue No. 808 Shijo Kantei To is June 5, 2024.
 Each person may submit one vote.
 Submissions should contain your name and address and be sent to the NBTHK Shijo Kantei.
 You can use the Shijo Kantei card which is attached in this magazine.
-Votes postmarked on or before June 5, 2023 will be accepted.
+Votes postmarked on or before June 5, 2024 will be accepted.
 If there are sword smiths with the same name in different schools, please write the school or prefecture, and if the sword smith was active for more than one generation, please indicate a specific generation.

 Information